stevenliang7/movie-theater-seating/README.md

 ## Potential Improvements
 1. Capacity currently isn't maximized since groups aren't split apart.
-2. In a real theatre, middle seats are more valuable, so modify the algorithm to start searching from the middle of the row first.
+2. In a real theater, middle seats are more valuable, so modify the algorithm to start searching from the middle of the row first.